s0AHC/mysql-dotnet-core/README.md

 Note: On Windows 10, MySQL 8.0.18 installer failed to install the server.
 To resolve, deselect Copy Server Data Files option in the installer.

-If using Visual Studio Code, you will need to generate ASP.NET Core developer certificates by issues the following commands from a terminal:
+If using Visual Studio Code, you will need to generate ASP.NET Core developer certificates by issuing the following commands from a terminal:

     dotnet dev-certs https --clean
     dotnet dev-certs https